 Snail mucin is such a huge thing in Asian skin care and I thought that this was going to be my next ‘go to’ cream, but this caused a break out on my chin and cheeks.
 It’s also VERY sticky and felt like my skin was suffocating.
 To make sure it was the product causing the issues, I stopped using it and tried it again.
 And once again, I broke out with pimples.
 Needless to say, this was returned and replaced with Mentholatum – Hada Labo Goku-Jyun UV White Gel.

-On a side note, I was sent a sample of SMD Saromae Snail Secretion Cream.
+On a side note, I was sent a sample of SMD Saromae Snail Secretion Cream and loved it.
 Although this cream didn’t cause a break out, it still left a slight tacky feel on the skin.
 I liked this cream a lot more than the Elensilia cream, but it comes at a hefty $70 and it didn’t make enough difference in my skin to justify the price.

 Mentholatum – Hada Labo Goku-Jyun Cleansing Oil is a combination of high purity olive oil and two types of hyalrounic acid.
 Has no fragrance, no colorants, alcohol free, and mineral oil free.
-Use this cleansing oil on a dry face to remove waterproof mascara and makeup.
-Rinse off with warm water and I like to follow with a foaming cleanser.
+I use this cleansing oil on a dry face to remove waterproof mascara and makeup.
+Then, I rinse off with warm water and follow with a foaming cleanser.

 I’ve tried other oil cleansers and this is the first one that doesn’t leave a greasy film after washing.
 This Hada Labo Goku-Jyun Cleansing Oil leaves my skin clean without drying it out.
 I use two pumps on a dry face and cleanse for at least a minute before washing off with warm water.
 The bottle is a little over $14 (sale) and there are refill bags that can be bought to replace the product in the bottle.
 I follow up with Algenist GENIUS Ultimate Anti-Aging Foaming Cleanser to remove any traces of oil and leftover makeup.